Post

 Modeling urban flows - for what?

-As a result, you can observe what are the probable cycling paths within the Metropolitan area of Helsinki.
-1000 routes were calculated on the basis of population density and the distribution of urban destinations (e.g. shops).
+As a result, you can observe the probable cycling paths within the Helsinki metropolitan area.
+I calculated 1000 routes on the basis of population density and the distribution of urban destinations such as shops.

 From personal living experiences to data-driven analysis